skip to Main Content

 “This project was the vision of the original founders of the Sanctuary and marks 20 years made up of thousands of hours of volunteers and staff – past and present – who have created the environment in which kiwi can once again thrive in Nelson.”

-The translocation is jointly funded by Save the Kiwi and the Brook Waimārama Sanctuary, who rely on the support of their 2500 members, local organisations such as Nelson City Council, generous individuals and local business sponsors.
+The translocation was jointly funded by Save the Kiwi and the Brook Waimārama Sanctuary, who rely on the support of their 2500 members, local organisations such as Nelson City Council, generous individuals and local business sponsors.
 Local jeweller, Jens Hansen in particular, has contributed through the Kiwi Establishment Fund set up in 2022 and the proceeds from sales of their Golden Kiwi necklace.

 Translocation refers to the capture, transport and release of individuals of a species from one location to another.
 A translocation is an integral part of reintroduction.